Frequently asked questions

 When are you open for tours?

 Our touring season is April through November, and offer tours from 10 am to 4 pm, Wednesday through Sunday.
 All tours are weather permitting only.
 Please call ahead if the forecast calls for rain, as we may have to shut down the open air museum.

 Are We required to go on a tour to see the gardens?

 Yes.
 Due to the unique nature of the site we offer access by guided tour only.
-Our tunnels, rooms and courtyards can be confusing for new guests, and with a guide you'll get to know about the history and the builder as well!
+Our rooms, passageways and courtyards can be confusing for new guests, and with a guide you'll get to know about the history and the builder as well!

 when are your tour times?

 We offer tours every 20 to 30 minutes during our operating hours.
 When you arrive, you'll be placed on the next available tour.
 Please go to our HOURS page to see a calendar of open dates & hours.

 can we make reservations?